jamulussoftware/jamuluswebsite/wiki/README.md

 ### Using po4a locally to update templates/create translated .md files

 In order to run the `po4a-update-templates.sh` and `po4a-create-all-targets.sh` scripts locally, you will need to do so on a Linux distro with `po4a` installed.
-It is available from the official repositories.
-You can also compile the latest version from [its GitHub page](https://github.com/mquinson/po4a).
+The minimum version required is 0.63, which may not be available from official repos, meaning you would have to compile it from [its GitHub page](https://github.com/mquinson/po4a).
+Instructions can be found there on compiling po4a.

 ### Notes:

 - If you want something displayed on a new line immediately below one that does not end with a period, the second line must start with a space; e.g. if you want a line break after } or ).
 For code blocks introduced with ``` or ~~~, these characters must be followed by a line break (enter) and a space at the start of the next line.
 The closing formatting characters should be on their own line too.
+- Headings introduced with # must have double spacing before the text body.
 - Any corrections made to languages other than EN **must** be done to their .po files.
 Directly editing .md files won't break anything but any changes done that way will be lost the next time `po4a-create-all-targets.sh` is run.